 Main Benefits:

-Since 2005, the Targhee Mid has been one of KEEN's best sellers, thanks to its out-of-the-box comfort.
-Targhees have plenty of soft EVA foam, making them a cushiony option for hikers.
+Since 2005, the Targhee Mid has been one of KEEN's best sellers, thanks to its moderate price and out-of-the-box comfort.
+Targhees have plenty of soft EVA foam, making them a cushy option for hikers.
 This boot's soft, nubuck leather uppers break in quickly and provide (a little) more ankle protection than the shoe-cut Targhee Low (see below).
-I love Keen's wide toe boxes, which protect your toes and let them splay out naturally on the trail.
 Overall, though, Targhees don't have the best ankle support, waterproofing, or durability.
 Still, the average hiker may find plenty to like about the Targhee Mid.
+I love its wide toe box, which protects your toes and lets them splay out naturally on the trail.
+Its price has also dropped slightly for 2025, making it a better buy than it's been the past couple of years.

 Main Benefits:

 Targhees may be KEEN's best sellers, but the Durand II is a technically a better hiking boot.
-It's got a taller and more supportive ankle collar, for example, and a little more leather.
-That should equal a little more durability and performance for moderate day hikes or backpacking trips.
-Personally, I prefer other mid-weight hiking boots at this price.
-However, the Durand is a decent hiking boot and an upgrade over the more popular (but less supportive) Targhee II or III.
-This is also one of the best hiking boots for wide feet, thanks to Keen's extra wide toe box—it's what I usually recommend to hikers who struggle fitting into other brands' wides.
-And it's the only KEEN hiking boot that's made in the USA.
+It's beefier and more supportive, making it a better option for harder hikes and heavier hikers.
+Personally, I prefer other mid-weight hiking boots at this price, but the Durand is KEEN's most supportive and durable hiking boot.
+Plus, the Durand II Wide (linked below) is my go-to recommendation for hikers with really wide feet—this is the boot I usually recommend to hikers who struggle fitting into other brands' wides.
+As a bonus, the Durand II is only KEEN hiking boot that's made in the USA.

 Main Benefits:

-The low-cut Targhee is a comfortable hiking shoe for men and women with average support and above average cushioning.
-This waterproof low-cut provides limited ankle protection, but good foot protection with its mid-foot shank, nubuck leather uppers, and KEEN's signature toe bumper.
+Updated in 2024, the low-cut Targhee IV is a comfortable hiking shoe with average support, plenty of cushioning, and extra room in the toe box.
+This waterproof hiking shoe provides limited ankle protection but good foot protection, thanks to its mid-foot shank, nubuck leather uppers, and KEEN's signature toe bumper.
 It's also comfortable enough to wear everyday if you're looking for a trail to town shoe.
-Targhee Lows will be more supportive and durable than trail running shoes, but they don't have the best waterproofing or weight-to-performance.
-Overall, it's a good hiking shoe and a comfortable "trail to town" shoe that you can wear for hiking, work, and play.
+Overall, the Targhee is a good hiking shoe for the average day hiker and a comfortable "trail to town" shoe that you can wear for hiking, work, and play.

 Main Benefits: